pbfrandsen/SPIN_workshop/02_genome_assembly.md

  The '-t' determines the number of CPUs or processor cores, and the '-o' indicates the output file prefix.

- $1 is an argument or input you'll provide when submitting your job.
-In this case, the argument/input is the reads file.
+The values that begin with `$` are argument or input you'll provide when submitting your job.
+In this case, we'll use `$1` to indicate the prefix of what you want to call the assembly and `$2` to indicate the read `FASTQ` file.

-The last three lines use the awk tool that prints '>,' the second column, a line break followed by the third column if the first column is an 'S' in the GFA file.
-This creates a FASTA file from the GFA file.
+The last three lines are `awk` commands to convert the default output of `hifiasm` (a genome graph format) to `fasta`, which is useful for downstream applications.

  Your job script should look something like this: